rektozarius/203-dockerization-bookstore-api-on-python-flask-mysql/README.md

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 - run the web application on AWS EC2 instance using the GitHub repo as codebase.

-## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github

-- Step 2: Create project folder for local public repo on your pc

-- Step 3: Prepare scripts to build a Python Flask App Image using Dockerfile and Docker Compose

-- Step 4: Prepare a Terrform configuration file to deploy your app on EC2 Instance

-- Step 5: Push your application into your own public repo on Github

-- Step 6: Deploy your application on AWS Cloud using Terraform to showcase your app within your team.

 ## Notes